 - Make it Vegetarian.
-Skip the meat and add in 2 to 3 cups of black or pinto beans in place of the browned meat to keep this meatless and to speed up the process of this recipe.
+Skip the meat and add 2 to 3 cups of black or pinto beans in place of the browned meat to keep this taco pasta recipe meatless.

 - Additional Add-Ins.
 Feel free to add frozen corn to the pasta while cooking, or stir in a 16-ounce can of drained beans when adding the cheese and sour cream.

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.